A young Black woman sitting on a bench in the park.

 Fertility

-Olanzapine may increase the level of a hormone called prolactin in the body for a short time when you start taking it, but not to a very high level.
-If prolactin levels do rise for a short time after starting olanzapine, this may affect fertility, regardless of gender.
-However, this is not a common problem for people who take olanzapine.
+Olanzapine may increase the level of a naturally occurring hormone called prolactin in the body although this is not a common problem for people who take olanzapine.

 Olanzapine is not a banned substance in sport.

-Try not to take olanzapine for the first time just before your exams.
+Ideally it is best not to take olanzapine for the first time just before your exams, as it may affect your memory or make you feel tried and dizzy.

-You might find that it is better, however, to start olanzapine to improve your symptoms and your ability to study and do the exams.
+If they are more than a month away, however, you might find that it is better to start olanzapine to improve your motivation and ability to study.

 Taking olanzapine